GACJ/complib-help/docs/compositions/adding_compositions_tabs_general.md

 ### Year
 The year can be given as either a two- or four-digit number.

-If a two-digit number is used, it is assumed represent a year in the present century, unless that date would be in the future, in which case it is assumed to be in the previous century.
+If a two-digit number is used, it is assumed to represent a year in the present century, unless that date would be in the future, in which case it is assumed to be in the previous century.

 ### Month
 The month can be entered as a one- or two-digit number, or as a short or long month name.

-If a month is specified, but no year, then the year will be assumed to be the same as the current year in Coordinated Universal Time (UTC).
+If a month is specified, but no year, then the year will be assumed to be the same as the current year in Local Time.

 ### Day
 The day can be entered as a one- or two-digit number.